I will explain Optimizer Access Paths (Table and Index Scan) in this article.

 In general, OLTP applications are often used index access paths because of short-running SQL statements with high selectivity, OLAP or DSS applications are often used partitioned tables and perform full scans of the relevant partitions.

-Full Table Scan
+Full Table Scan in Oracle

 Optimizer reads all rows from a table sequentially in this case.
 Full table scan is faster than index range scan during retrieving large amount of data.
 Optimizer can perform multiblock reads same time according to the DB_FILE_MULTIBLOCK_READ_COUNT init parameter during Full Table scan.